Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Distribution of Diffusivity

 \section{Distribution of Diffusivity}

-Below we explain briefly the method used to extract the distribution of diffusivity directly from the van Hove correlation function $G_s(x,\tau)$ using the iterative algorithm suggested in \cite{74Lucy} and recently used in \cite{12WKBG} for the diffusion processes in biological systems.
-We start with the definition of van Hove correlation function

-where the $<.>$ implies averaging over the time origin.
-Now if we assume that particle displacements are caused by diffusion processes and there is a distribution of local diffusivity $p(D)$, then we can express $G_s(x,\tau)$ in terms of $p(D)$ as
+Lets start with briefly describing the method used to extract the distribution of diffusivity directly from the self van Hove correlation function $G_s(x,\tau)$ using the iterative algorithm suggested in \cite{74Lucy} and recently used in \cite{12WKBG} for diffusion processes in biological systems.
+We assume that particle displacements are caused by diffusion processes and there is a distribution of local diffusivity $p(D,\tau)$.
+Then we can express $G_s(x,\tau)$ in terms of $p(D,\tau)$ using Eq.\ref{vanHoveEq}.
+Now given the $G_s(x,\tau)$, we calculate the distribution $p(D,\tau)$ following \cite{74Lucy} as